-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are two ways you can pay the penalty.
+There are two ways you can pay your plan premium.

 Option 1: Paying by check

 We will send you a bill each month by the 15th of the previous month.
 Your premium is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.
 You are responsible for making sure that your plan premium is paid on time.